 Avondale is a buzzing, up-and-coming neighborhood on Chicago’s northwest side.

-In the start of the 19th century, the area was prairie along a meandering Native American trail (which later became Milwaukee Avenue).
-European settlement began in 1853, and the small village of Avondale was incorporated in 1869.
-In these years, the community was mainly farmland, with a post office, train station, and a small school.
-As with neighboring villages of Bucktown and Wicker Park, Avondale was annexed by Chicago in 1889.
+At the start of the 19th century, the area was prairie along a meandering Native American trail (which later became Milwaukee Avenue).
+European settlement began in 1853 and the small village of Avondale was incorporated in 1869.
+The community was mainly farmland, with a post office, train station, and a small school.
+Avondale was annexed by Chicago in 1889 along with the neighboring villages of Bucktown and Wicker Park.

 A hotbed of industry, Avondale’s earned its “neighborhood that built Chicago” nickname.
 The land near the Chicago River was its industrial center, home to Florsheim Shoes, Olson Rug and Dad’s Root Beer factories.
 Industrial jobs and improved transportation (including the now-CTA Blue Line) attracted thousands of working families to the area.
 With a large Polish population (over one-third of the nearly 50,000 residents in 1930), Avondale became part of Chicago’s “Polish Triangle”.

 Today, along the river luxury townhomes, condominiums, and shopping malls have replaced the factories–giving the neighborhood a new identity while it retains much of its blue-collar character.
 The neighborhood has even begun to generate buzz, being named to many “best neighborhood’s lists”, with journalists pointing out the neighborhood’s vibrant businesses and unassuming beauty.